Lagoa-s-lab/DOME/README.txt

 words, if |c| <= prec then we assume that c = 0.
 5. "epsilon" is the small constant to make the optimization problem well-posed.

-The dome_validation.m file is a similar function as dome but instead "chunk" as the input, it gets "chunk_train" and "chunk_test" and returns the error between the estimated and the true outcomes in addition to the identified system, Lin_sys.
+The dome_train_test.m file is a similar function as dome but instead "chunk" as the input, it gets "chunk_train" and "chunk_test" and returns the error between the estimated and the true outcomes in addition to the identified system, Lin_sys.

 Four datasets, "data_set_1" and "data_set_2", "data_set_3", "data_set_4" are also provided with this package.
-Loading the first three datasets in MATLAB results in two variables into the workspace: "chunk" and "Ts" that are the first two inputs to "dome" function. data_set_1 is a small dataset with 100 samples and a simple model, data_set_2 is larger and has a more complex model. data_set_3 is a large set of 1999 samples with 50 chunks and 20% missing data in the outcome. data_set_4 contains chunk_train, chunk_test, and Ts as the three first inputs to the function "dome_validation". chunk_train consists of 45 chunks and chunk_train contains 5 chunks and the number of samples are not evenly distributed.
+Loading the first three datasets in MATLAB results in two variables into the workspace: "chunk" and "Ts" that are the first two inputs to "dome" function. data_set_1 is a small dataset with 100 samples and a simple model, data_set_2 is larger and has a more complex model. data_set_3 is a large set of 1999 samples with 50 chunks and 20% missing data in the outcome. data_set_4 contains chunk_train, chunk_test, and Ts as the three first inputs to the function "dome_train_test". chunk_train consists of 45 chunks and chunk_train contains 5 chunks and the number of samples are not evenly distributed.
 Missing data is present in both training and test sets.

 dome_response_plots.m provides the code to plot impulse and pulse response (response to a 10-min pulse) of the system.